PacSoP development

 More recently it was supported by the Pacific Soil Partnership which united New Zealand, Australia, and 15 PICTs as a regional node of the FAO Global Soil Partnership.

-This support lead to a 3-year project “Soil management for resilient agriculture in Pacific Islands”funded by the Australian Centre for International Agricultural Research, lead by CSIRO with collaborators from MWLR, SPC-LRD and five PICTs (Fiji, Samoa, Tonga, Kiribati and Tuvalu) that included funding to develop and release the Pacific Soils Portal.
+This support lead to a 3-year project “Soil management for resilient agriculture in Pacific Islands” funded by the Australian Centre for International Agricultural Research (ACIAR), lead by CSIRO with collaborators from MWLR, SPC-LRD and five PICTs (Fiji, Samoa, Tonga, Kiribati and Tuvalu) that included funding to develop and release the Pacific Soils Portal.

-It brings together soil data, dating back to the 1960s, for five Pacific countries – Fiji, Samoa, Tonga, Kiribati, and Tuvalu.
+It currently brings together soil data, dating back to the 1960s, for six Pacific countries – Fiji, Samoa, Tonga, Kiribati, Tuvalu, and Vanuatu.